 The Melton Valley ROD (DOE 2000) established goals for reducing contaminant levels in surface water, reducing groundwater-level fluctuation within hydrologically isolated areas, and mitigating impacts to groundwater.
-Groundwater monitoring to determine the effectiveness of the remedy in Melton Valley includes groundwater-level monitoring in wells within and adjacent to hydrologically isolated shallow waste burial areas and groundwater quality monitoring in selected wells adjacent to buried waste areas.
+Groundwater monitoring to determine the effectiveness of the remedy in Melton Valley includes groundwaterlevel monitoring in wells within and adjacent to hydrologically isolated shallow waste burial areas and groundwater quality monitoring in selected wells adjacent to buried waste areas.

 Groundwater-level monitoring shows that the hydrologic isolation component of the Melton Valley remedy is effectively minimizing the amount of percolation water contacting buried waste and is reducing contaminated leachate formation.
-The total amount of rainfall at ORNL during FY 2023 was about 51 in., which is about 3 in. less than the long-term annual average for ORR.
+The total amount of rainfall at ORNL in 2024 was about 49 in., which is about 7 in. less than the long-term annual average for ORR.
 In a few areas, groundwater levels within capped areas continue to respond to groundwater fluctuations imposed from areas outside the caps, but contact of groundwater with buried waste is minimal.
 Overall, the hydrologic isolation systems are performing as designed.